drag

 A post shared by Glow Recipe (@glowrecipe)

-For work or a low-maintenance beach day, blend a pump of this over your sunscreen, or mix half a pump into your sunscreen and blend it over your face.
-For night time or events, it plays really nicely mixed into the Giorgio Armani Luminous Silk Foundation.
+For a low-maintenance day at the office or beach, blend a pump of this over your sunscreen, or mix half a pump into your moisturiser and blend it over your face.
+For nighttime or events, it’s beautiful mixed into foundation to sheer it out and add radiance (I like Giorgio Armani Luminous Silk).

 For a natural glow, if you don’t mind shimmer

-If you really want your skin to gleam, the By Terry Brightening CC Serum in Sunny Flash is a top shelf classic.
-It’s expensive ($130 AUD for 30ml) but nothing compares to its illuminating effects – it makes your skin look expensive.
-I like to mix half a pump into moisturiser or sunscreen, or layer it under my foundation for extra warmth.
-In the height of summer, I wear it on its own when I’m going out at night.
+If you want your skin to be gleaming, By Terry’s Brightening CC Serum in Sunny Flash is a cult classic.
+Yes, it’s expensive ($130 AUD for 30ml) but nothing compares – it makes your skin look expensive.
+I like to mix a drop into tinted moisturiser or sunscreen, or layer it under my foundation for extra warmth in winter.
+In the height of summer, I wear it on its own.

-Another great, more affordable option is the Ere Perez Peach Gel Bronzing Drops.
-The colour is sheer and buildable, it feels super hydrating, plus it smells like yummy natural skincare.
+Another gorgeous, more affordable option is the Ere Perez Peach Gel Bronzing Drops.
+The formula is sheer and buildable; it feels super hydrating, plus it smells like yummy botanical skincare.

 For a one-and-done, with added SPF